HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 *	Use appropriate constructs and clauses on either programming model to offload compute regions to the GPU device.
 *	Select and map regions of a code into a target device.
 *	Identify and assess the differences and similarities between the OpenACC and OpenMP offload features.
-*	Convert an OpenACC to OpenMP offloading using `clacc` compiler.
+*	Convert an OpenACC to OpenMP offloading using `clacc` compiler platform.

 # Introduction

-Heterogenous computing…
-OpenACC & OpenMP are directive-based programming models for offloading compute regions from CPU host to GPU devices.
+OpenACC and OpenMP are the most popular programming models for heterogeneous computing.
+OpenACC was developed a decade ago and was designed for parallel programming of heterogenous CPU & GPU systems.
+Whereas OpenMP is historically known to be directed to shared-memory multi-core programming, and only recently has provided support for heterogenous systems.
+OpenACC and OpenMP are directive-based programming models for offloading compute regions from CPU host to GPU devices.
 These models are referred to as Application Programming Interfaces (APIs), which here enable to communicate between two heterogenous systems (i.e. CPU host and GPU device in our case) and specifically enable offloading to target